philipckwan/pck_encrypt_decrypt/README.md

 PCK Encrypt Decrypt
 =

-PCK Encrypt Decrypt is encryption and decryption tool.
+PCK Encrypt Decrypt is an encryption and decryption tool.<br/>
-It supports both Linux as a shell script, and Windows as a powershell script.
+It supports both Linux as a shell script, and Windows as a powershell script.<br/>
-It can encrypt and decrypt any data files.
+It can encrypt and decrypt any data files.<br/>
-It also has the capability to partially encrypt/decrypt text files.
+It can also encrypt and decrypt part of a text file.<br/>
+That means, you can have a text file where only certain parts of it are encrypted.<br/>

 Features
 -

 This tool:
-* can encrypt and decrypt a whole binary file, in any format.
-The results is Base64 text, in other words, the character sets of Base64
-* can encrypt and decrypt a segment of a plaintext file.
-The key is to enclose such text in xml like element as an identifier
+* can encrypt and decrypt data in 3 methods:<br/>
+(1) as a whole file<br/>
+(2) given a plaintext file, only encrypt a segment of it.<br/>
+(3) interactive mode, where you are prompted for the text to be encrypted or decrypted.<br/>
-* the results of the encryption and decryption can be outputted in the terminal, thus only in memory.
-Or it can be outputted into a file, which means it will be persisted into the filesystem.
+* the results of the encryption and decryption can be outputted in 3 ways:<br/>
-* The encryption and decryption technology is based on base64 encoding and followed by a text shuffling, based on a passphrase setup by the user upon encryption
+(1) as a file, which means it will be saved on the computer.<br/>
+(2) display on the terminal, which means it only stays in the computer memory and not being saved as a file.<br/>
+(3) copy to the clipboard (i.e. like using Ctrl-C to copy and paste), which means not only it stays in the computer memory, but it also won't be shown on the terminal.
+* have user provides a passphrase when performing the encryption.
+User will need to provide the same passphrase when performing the decryption.
+* allows the encryption strength to be set between 1 (lowest) to 9 (highest).
+The higher the encryption strength, the more difficult it is to decrypt by brute force guessing the passphrase.

 Command Arguments
 -